 \section{\texorpdfstring{$ L^2 $}{}-best approximation estimates}

-To apply the theorems in Section \ref{Reifenbergtype}, we must establish the connection between the difference in densities $ \Phi $ at two scales, as defined by \eqref{Difference}, and the displacements outlined in Definition \ref{displacementk}.
-The following proposition, highlighted in the introduction, represents a key innovation in our paper.
+To apply the theorems in Section \ref{Reifenbergtype}, we need to establish the connection between the difference of densities $ \Phi $ at two scales, as defined by \eqref{Difference}, and the displacements outlined in Definition \ref{displacementk}.
+The proposition highlighted in the introduction represents a key innovation in our paper.
 It is the first to connect Reifenberg-type results with harmonic map flows.